Skip Navigation

 Cabin Counselor

-Responsible for the daily care and safety of 7 - 9 campers, to model and facilitate positive appropriate behavior and Camp activities.
+Responsible for leading and facilitating the group experience of 7 - 9 campers each session.
+Cabin Counselors are expected to support camper needs, facilitate individual and small group activities and model Camp values.
 Cabin Counselors live in a cabin with campers and three other counselors, and help to create a safe, happy and memorable experience for all.

 Seasonal Facilities and Kitchen Staff